 The 2008-09 season was record-breaking on many fronts.
 Purnell's team finished with a 23-9 record, a .719 winning percentage, and a No. 24 final ranking in the Associated Press poll.
 Purnell and former Georgia Tech mentor Bobby Cremins are the only two coaches in ACC history to guide their teams to five consecutive years of improvement in winning percentage.
 The Tigers also won 20 or more games for the third straight season in 2008-09, a first in school history.

-His 2007-08 team advance to the ACC Championship game before falling to top-ranked North Carolina.
-On the way to the finals, the Tigers knocked of No. 2 seed and seventh-ranked Duke to earn a No. 5 seed in the 2008 NCAA Championship.
+His 2007-08 team advanced to the ACC Championship game before falling to top-ranked North Carolina.
+On the way to the finals, the Tigers knocked off No. 2 seed and seventh-ranked Duke to earn a No. 5 seed in the 2008 NCAA Championship.
 It was the school's first NCAA apperance since 1998 and also saw Clemson ranked No. 22 in the AP top 25 for the program's first final ranking since 1997.

 After taking over prior to the start of the 2003-04 season, Purnell put Clemson on the map in his fourth season.
-The Tigers matched a school record with 25 wins in 2006-07, which was also set a single-season best for Purnell in his then-20 years as a Division I head coach.
+The Tigers matched a school record with 25 wins in 2006-07, which also set a single-season best for Purnell in his then-20 years as a Division I head coach.
 Purnell led the team to 17 consecutive victories to open the season, also tying a record held by the 1986-87 Tigers while lasting as the nation's last remaining unbeaten team that season.

 Clemson also returned to the national polls for the first time since the 1998-99 season.
 The Tigers were ranked in the USA Today coaches' poll for eight consecutive weeks, which included a high of No. 14 on Jan.
 8, 2007.
 Clemson also reached the No. 1 spot in the Sagarin computer ratings on Dec.
 14, 2006.
 Clemson finished the 2006-07 season with a 25-11 record and advanced to the NIT championship game for the second time in school history.

-It was been a steady move up the victory ladder for Purnell since he arrived at Clemson in April 2003.
+It was a steady move up the victory ladder for Purnell since he arrived at Clemson in April 2003.
 In his first season (2003-04), he guided the team to wins over two top-15 teams, North Carolina and N.C.
 State and had four wins overall against teams that advanced to the NCAA Tournament.
 In his second season, the 2004-05 campaign, he led the Tigers to a six-win improvement and first postseason appearance since 1999.
 Clemson earned a berth in the NIT and finished the season with a 16-16 overall record.

 Clemson's all-around improvement in 2004-05 was evident in the NCAA statistical categories as well.
 The Tigers were the only team in the nation to rank in the top 20 in both steals and blocks per game.
 Clemson ranked seventh nationally with 10 steals per game and 20th nationally with 5.2 blocks per game.
 In fact, Clemson's 319 steals were the third-most in a single season in school history.